-ORIGINAL PREFACE
+ORIGINAL PREFACE.

-Our Author, John Francis Paul de Gondi, Cardinal de Retz, Sovereign of Commercy, Prince of Euville, second Archbishop of Paris, Abbot of St. Denis in France, was born at Montmirail, in Brie, in October, 1614.
+Our Author, John Francis Paul de Gondi, Cardinal de Retz, Sovereign of Commercy, Prince of Euville, second Archbishop of Paris, Abbot of Saint Denis in France, was born at Montmirail, in Brie, in October, 1614.

-His father was Philip Emanuel de Gondi, Count de Joigni, General of the Galleys of France and Knight of the King's Orders; and his mother was Frances Margaret, daughter of the Count of Rochepot, Knight of the King's Orders, and of Mary de Lannoy, Sovereign of Commercy and Euville.
+His father was Philippe Emanuel de Gondi, Comte, de Joigni, General of the Galleys of France and Knight of the King's Orders; and his mother was Frances Marguerite, daughter of the Comte de Rochepot, Knight of the King's Orders, and of Marie de Lannoy, sovereign of Commercy and Euville.

-Peter de Gondi, Duke of Retz, was his brother, whose daughter was the Duchess de Lesdiguières.
+Pierre de Gondi, Duc de Retz, was his brother, whose daughter was the Duchesse de Lesdiguieres.

-His grandfather was Albert de Gondi, Duke of Retz, Marquis of Belle Isle, a Peer of France, Marshal and General of the Galleys, Colonel of the French Horse, First Gentleman of the Bedchamber, and Great Chamberlain to the Kings Charles IX. and Henry III.
+His grandfather was Albert de Gondi, Duc de Retz, Marquis de Belle Isle, a Peer of France, Marshal and General of the Galleys, Colonel of the French Horse, First Gentleman of the Bedchamber, and Great Chamberlain to the Kings Charles IX. and Henri III.

-This history was first printed in Paris in 1705, at the expense of the Duchess de Lesdiguières, the last of this noble family, whose estate fell after her decease to that of Villeroy.
+This history was first printed in Paris in 1705, at the expense of the Duchesse de Lesdiguieres, the last of this noble family, whose estate fell after her decease to that of Villeroy.

 His preceptor was the famous Vincent de Paul, Almoner to Queen Anne of Austria.

-In 1627 he was made a Canon of the Cathedral of Paris by his uncle John Francis de Gondi, first Archbishop of that city, and was not long after created a Doctor of the Sorbonne.
+In 1627 he was made a Canon of the Cathedral of Paris by his uncle, Jean Francois de Gondi, first archbishop of that city, and was not long after created a Doctor of the Sorbonne.

-In 1643 he was appointed Coadjutor of the Archbishopric of Paris, with the title of Archbishop of Corinth, during which, such was his pastoral vigilance, that the most important affairs of the Church were committed to his care.
+In 1643 he was appointed Coadjutor of the archbishopric of Paris, with the title of Archbishop of Corinth, during which, such was his pastoral vigilance that the most important affairs of the Church were committed to his care.

-As to his general character, if we take it from his own Memoirs, he had such a presence of mind, and so dexterously improved all opportunities which fortune presented to him, that it seemed as if he had foreseen or desired them.
+As to his general character, if we take it from his own Memoirs, he had such presence of mind, and so dexterously improved all opportunities which fortune presented to him, that it seemed as if he had foreseen or desired them.
 He knew how to put a good gloss upon his failings, and oftentimes verily believed he was really the man which he affected to be only in appearance.
 He was a man of bright parts, but no conduct, being violent and inconstant in his intrigues of love as well as those of politics, and so indiscreet as to boast of his successful amours with certain ladies whom he ought not to have named.
 He affected pomp and splendour, though his profession demanded simplicity and humility.
-He was continually shifting parties, being a loyal subject one day and the next a rebel, one time a sworn enemy to the Prime Minister, and by-and-by his zealous friend; always aiming to make himself formidable or necessary.
-As a pastor he had engrossed the love and confidence of the people, and as a statesman he artfully played them off against their Sovereign.
+He was continually shifting parties, being a loyal subject one day and the next a rebel, one time a sworn enemy to the Prime Minister, and by and by his zealous friend; always aiming to make himself formidable or necessary.
+As a pastor he had engrossed the love and confidence of the people, and as a statesman he artfully played them off against their sovereign.
 He studied characters thoroughly, and no man painted them in truer colours more to his own purpose.
 Sometimes he confesses his weaknesses, and at other times betrays his self-flattery.